mpkelly/blog/assets/articles/colour.md

   /** brand colour that's often used on backgrounds e.g. the nav background **/
   --primary-color: ...,

-  /** optional but common: can be used for action buttons and active, input borders etc **/
+  /** optional but common: can be used for action buttons and active, input borders etc. **/
   --accent-color: ...,

   /** used for dividers and input borders **/